 Both communicate with a remote systems using a protocol

 Both can be configured as part of a Mule flow

 Transports send messages.
 Cloud connectors invoke SaaS API operations.

 Transports implement a specific protocol.
-Cloud connectors use a protocol under the covers (you don’t need to know whats used or work with it)
+Cloud connectors use a protocol under the covers (you don’t need to know what is used or work with it.)

 In summary Cloud Connectors provide a higher level of abstraction that simplifies the integration with SAAS applications and cloud infrastructure while promoting reuse.